A 17th-Century Home, Restored with Care

 Restoring Authentic Marrakech

 DarTzt sits in the northern part of the Medina, near the Zaouia (shrine) of Sidi Bel Abbes — the most famous of the seven patron saints of Marrakech.
 Born in the 12th century in Ceuta, Sidi Bel Abbes devoted his life to serving the poor and blind, and this district grew around his sanctuary during the Almohad dynasty.
-Unlike the more commercialised southern Medina, this part of the city retains its authenticity, with narrow derbs (alleyways), hidden courtyards, and architecture largely unchanged for centuries.
+Unlike the much more commercialised southern Medina, this part of the city retains its authenticity, with narrow derbs (alleyways), hidden courtyards, and architecture largely unchanged for centuries.

 When the house was first constructed, it stood within this thriving spiritual and artisan community — a place where craftsmanship and devotion were inseparable.
 By restoring the riad to its original style, we’ve preserved that atmosphere: where time slows, beauty reveals itself in small details, and the past feels just a breath away.